The twenty one year eleven month career of D7591/25191 included allocations to London Midland Region depots, with a bias towards the northern depots.

 A visit to Llandudno Jct on December 6th found 31176 present for driver training, with three of the 'old guard' present, 25191, 25213 & 25903.

-The beginning of February found it back in the Crewe area, by the 11th it was at Manchester Victoria, then to Guide Bridge to work the 6K37 to Nuneaton Hartshill.
+The beginning of February found it back in the Crewe area, noted at Chester on 7th with loaded ballast wagons, by the 11th it was at Manchester Victoria, then to Guide Bridge to work the 6K37 to Nuneaton Hartshill.
 For the remainder of February 25191 seems to have been active mostly in the Crewe area.
 On 27th 25057 & 25191 were in charge of a Ravenhead Jct – Oakamole sand empties.

-March began with 25191 in the Stoke area, by the end of the first week it had made a trip to Buxton.
+March began with 25191 in the Stoke area, by the end of the first week it had made a trip to Buxton, possibly assisting a diesel multiple unit on 7th.
 On March 16th it ran out to Llandudno to work the 9T77 11.50am to Crewe Gresty Lane permanent way train.
 It remained in the Crewe area until withdrawn from service on March 18th.
 It was one of six Class 25's to be withdrawn this day - 25191/265/279/313/903/910.

 25191 would escape the scrappers torch and be sold to the North Yorkshire Moors Railway during August 1987.